Jallianwala Bagh massacre: Remember General Reginald Dyer? Here are the dying words of the ‘Butcher of Amritsar’

 Dyer was in exile during the later part of his life.
 However, the last days of this powerful general did bring more pain than bliss to him.
 It has been written that he had suffered a series of strokes and his fragile health forced him to remain isolated due to speechlessness and paralysis.
 Finally, he died of arteriosclerosis and haemorrhage in 1927.
 He breathed his last in Long Ashton, Somerset.

-Through his life, Dyer maintained that what he did on that fateful day was correct.
+Through out his life, Dyer maintained that what he did on that fateful day was correct.
 However, his reported statement on deathbed reveals that that he was seeking an answer from the Almighty over the righteousness in his actions and the brutality he perpetrated upon the innocents who were there at Jallianwala Bagh on that fateful day.
 According to a book titled ‘The Butcher of Amritsar: General Reginald Dyer’ by Nigel Collett, Dyer reportedly said, “So many people who knew the condition of Amritsar say I did right…but so many others say I did wrong.
 I only want to die and know from my Maker whether I did right or wrong.”